The Jobs Market and Dutch Tolerance

 “They’re not as well qualified, which is why they can’t get the jobs”

 Pardon my French, but that is absolute cows testicles.
 The OECD study shows quite clearly, that allochtonen with university degrees are still far more likely to be unemployed than their Dutch native counterparts.
-This of course can’t have anything to do with discrimination.
+This, of course, can’t have anything to do with discrimination.
 The allochtonen, probably attend interviews with a bad attitude, and with a chip on their shoulders.
 Which is good experience for the only job they are likely to get in a Dutch corporation, frying chips.

 Looking on the bright side, they can always get a job working for PostNL and deliver packages to the wrong addresses in revenge for not having had a fair shot at the job market.
-Perhaps this explains why so many taxi drivers in Dutch cities have such a bad attitude, they have degrees in accountancy, but instead of fixing the books of companies to pay as little tax as possible, they fix the meters to rip of passengers instead.
+Perhaps this explains why so many taxi drivers in Dutch cities have such a bad attitude, they have degrees in accountancy, but instead of fixing the books of companies to pay as little tax as possible, they fix the meters to rip off passengers instead.

 “They speak Dutch with an accent, our clients wouldn’t like that”

 All Dutch people, speak Dutch with an accent.
-What this means in fact is that they speak Dutch with the wrong accent, or better said, without an aardappel in keel/potato in the throat, which is the posh method of speaking Dutch.
-Many HR people, are graduates of the same hotel schools.
+What this means, in fact, is that they speak Dutch with the wrong accent, or better said, without an aardappel in keel/potato in the throat, which is the posh method of speaking Dutch.
+Many HR people are graduates of the same hotel schools.
 They’ve been in sororities together, where membership often depends on having blonde hair and being whiter than the teeth of Tom Cruise.